Suspect Arrested In Grisly Murder Of Tech Entrepreneur Fahim Saleh

-A suspect has been arrested in the gruesome murder of tech entrepreneur Fahim Saleh, reported the Washington Post.
+A suspect has been arrested in the gruesome murder of tech entrepreneur Fahim Saleh, The Washington Post reported.

 New York City police arrested Tyrese Devon Haspil, Saleh’s 21-year-old personal assistant.
 Police say the attack appeared to be related to Haspil’s theft of tens of thousands of dollars.

-Police believe that upon exiting the elevator, Haspil used a Taser to incapacitate and attack Saleh.
-The victim was stabbed him several times in the neck and torso.
+Police believe that upon exiting the elevator, Haspil used a taser to incapacitate and attack Saleh.
+The victim was stabbed several times in the neck and torso.

 After the murder, he used Saleh’s credit card to book a car to Home Depot, where he bought supplies to sanitize the apartment.
 He was later seen on security footage vacuuming the elevator.

-Saleh’s sister made the gruesome discovery on Tuesday, July 14, after going to Saleh’s Lower East Sude apartment to check up on him.
-She found Saleh’s body, with the head and limbs removed, with dismembered body parts placed in garbage bags.
+Saleh’s sister made the gruesome discovery on Tuesday, July 14, after going to Saleh’s Lower East Side apartment to check up on him.
+She found Saleh’s body, with the head and limbs removed, and the dismembered body parts placed in garbage bags.

 Police believe that Saleh’s sister interrupted Haspil while he was dismembering the body, and he took the opportunity to escape through a service exit.